Norwood, Massachusetts: Education

-The Norwood Public Schools operates seven schools, and an additional school institution, The Willett Early Childhood Center (serves preschool and kindergarten children).
-The public elementary schools located in Norwood include: Balch, Callahan, Cleveland, Oldham, and Prescott.
+The Norwood Public Schools operates eight schools (serving Kindergarten through 4th graders), and an additional school institution, Little Mustangs Preschool Academy.
+The public elementary schools located in Norwood include: Balch, Callahan, Cleveland, Oldham, Prescott, & Willett.

-Norwood has one public middle school, the Dr. Philip O. Coakley Middle School (serving 6th through 8th graders) (formerly Norwood Junior High South), where all five elementary schools combine.
+Norwood has one public middle school, the Dr. Philip O. Coakley Middle School (serving 5th through 8th graders) (formerly Norwood Junior High South), where all six elementary schools combine.
 Norwood also has a public high school, Norwood High School (NHS), (serves grades 9–12).

-Built in 2005, Universal Technical Institute is the newest post-secondary education center in Norwood.
-It is an automotive technical school featuring the Mercedes Benz Elite MSAT and the Ford FACT specialized training programs.
-The campus is located at 1 Upland Road, less than a mile from the Boston Providence Pike.
+Higher education

 The Fine Mortuary College in Norwood includes a one-room museum featuring antique embalming tables and centuries-old wooden coffins.

 Business

 Businesses in Norwood have access to the most educated workforce in the nation, ample venture capital, and several other advantages that help lay the foundation for regional clusters and Norwood's target industries, like advanced manufacturing and life sciences.

 Norwood's top employers include Moderna, FM Global, Home Market Foods, MS Walker, and many other manufacturers and businesses engaged in research and development.

 Moderna opened its state-of-the-art clinical development site in 2018, employing over 1,400.
-Moderna's NOrwood facilities serve as its primary manufacturing facility and is responsible for producing its COVID-19 vaccine.
+Moderna's Norwood facilities serve as its primary manufacturing facility and is responsible for producing its COVID-19 vaccine.
 The facility in Norwood has been expanded to increase the production capacity of Moderna's vaccine and to support the company's research and development efforts.
 Additionally, Moderna has established partnerships with local organizations in Norwood to support the community, including funding for education and workforce development initiatives.

 A large cluster of automobile dealerships on Route 1 is known as the Norwood "Automile."
 The concept of having competing dealerships join together to publicize the "Automile" as an automobile shopping center was largely the work of Ernie Boch, famous in the Boston area for his ads urging people to "Come on down!"

 The Skating Club of Boston moved to Norwood in 2020.
 The facility, located on University Avenue in Norwood, is a state-of-the-art skating rink home to the Skating Club of Boston's training and development programs for figure skating, ice dancing, and synchronized skating.
 The Norwood High School hockey teams play at the facility.
 In addition to the rink, the facility features a fitness center, a pro shop, and a cafe.
 The Skating Club of Boston has a rich history in figure skating and has produced many world champions and Olympic medalists.

-Also of note, local bagel shop "Spot!" is currently seeking Guinness certification as the World's Largest Bagel Shop.